Scrabble Showdown: Scrabble Speedword

 This game appears in only one episode and is not related to the "Speedword" hurry-up feature found on the 1980s game show.
 The child stands at a table with five tiles mounted on tracks, each displaying a different letter.
 These tracks are arranged into three connected rows with space for three letters each on the top/bottom rows and two in the middle.
 The parent calls out a three-letter word, and the child must move the letters to spell it out on the bottom row.
 Both teams use the same set of letters, and the team playing second waits in an offstage isolation booth until their turn comes.

 The first team's turn ends after four words or 60 seconds, whichever comes first.
 The opposing team must outscore them or beat their time to win the round; otherwise, the first team wins.

 Round 3: Scrabble Flash

 The winners of Round 2 decide which team plays first.
 One team member at a time stands at a table with five giant tiles, each displaying a different letter, and must form a word of at least three letters.
 The members trade places after each word, scoring one point per letter used.
 At least one five-letter word can always be formed from the tiles.
 As in Scrabble Speedword, the team playing second waits in an isolation booth until their turn comes.
 The team that reaches the higher score after 30 seconds wins the round.
+If the scores are equal, the tie is broken in favor of the team that found more five-letter words; the round is only declared a complete tie if the teams are equal on both score and number of five-letter words.